Having played hundreds

-Our first story, about Tut's Tomb, is a simple case of programmers getting a mechanism wrong, so badly that a game becomes practically impossible.
+Our first story, about Tut's Tomb, is a simple case of programmers getting a mechanism wrong, so badly that a game becomes practically impossible (this is now part of a longer article on Pyramid).
 The second story is about a game, Mount Olympus, which went from being too easy to too hard, and back again.
-The third story is about a still-unsolved mystery of two well-known games whose rules became intertwined and eventually whose names became entangled.
+The third story is about a terrible game invented by mistake.
+The fourth story is about a still-unsolved mystery of two well-known games whose rules became intertwined and eventually whose names became entangled.

 This article is copyright ©2021 by Michael Keller.
 All rights reserved.
 Most recently edited on April 14, 2021.